 1) Child Nutrition & Clean Water Project

-Humble Hilo, in partnership with World Link Partners, collaborates with local organizations and communities to bring nutritional support to infants and children living in extreme poverty.
+Humble Hilo, in partnership with The Humble Village, collaborates with local organizations and communities to bring nutritional support to infants and children living in extreme poverty.
 Extreme poverty (living on less than $1 a day), coupled with lack of education and inaccessible healthcare, means that deaths caused by malnutrition are commonplace.
 Living on a diet of almost exclusively corn tortillas can produce potentially fatal protein malnutrition, blindness, stunting, and a myriad of illnesses.
 We help to provide result-oriented, nutritional support to children with moderate and severe malnutrition, augmenting their weights to normal levels while providing health education to the family.
 Nutrient-rich food supplements are provided to severely malnourished children; formula is provided for malnourished infants with cleft pallets, for those whose mothers have died in childbirth, or those whose mothers are too malnourished to produce milk.

 Clean Water Project: In conjunction with our Nutrition Project, families on this program are being provided with access to clean water.
 Many families are limited to unclean water, in which parasites and infections abound in this area.
 The illnesses that stem from contaminated water compound malnutrition, and many children do not recover from these effects.
 Parasites and bacteria deprive the body of nutrients, making malnutrition even worse and increases susceptibility to other illnesses.
 In fact, diarrhea from contaminated water is the second biggest killer of children under five in Guatemala.
 With YOUR support, we work diligently provide water filters to these vulnerable families that don’t have access to clean water.
 You help us provide each family with a water filter, train them how to use it, and teach them the importance of using clean water.
 Filters reduce diarrhea and other intestinal infections by more than 50%, and allow families the ability to save on the firewood that is used in the boiling and sanitizing of water -- meaning less deforestation and fewer hours spent looking for ever-more scarce wood to burn.
 Water filters provide families with an endless supply of clean drinking water that can be taken from any source.
 This is one of the most important things that can be done to protect and improve children’s health in the home.